 HOAs can provide a great benefit to property owners by enhancing their quality of life and the enjoyment of their property.
 However, when the HOA is not managed well, marketing and selling homes in those neighborhoods can be difficult.

-Our association supports the Legislature’s continuing effort to reform HOA laws to ensure HOA operations are transparent and consumer-friendly.
-Any HOA legislation should seek to provide an appropriate balance between private-property rights and community standards while keeping intact property owners’ First Amendment rights.
+Texas REALTORS® supports efforts to reform laws governing homeowners associations to ensure HOA operations are transparent and resident friendly.
+We understand that HOA legislation should seek to provide an appropriate balance between private-property rights and agreed-upon community standards, but any reforms must uphold property owners’ First and Fourteenth Amendment rights.

-Homeowner association bills are filed every session, with only a few becoming law each time.
+Homeowner association bills are filed every session, but few ever make it across the Governor’s desk.
 Many times, egregious actions by homeowner associations are reported in the news, prompting legislators to file bills intended to address one particular issue.

-While the 82nd Texas Legislature did make substantial HOA reforms in 2011, some HOAs continue to restrict certain activities which can violate a person’s First Amendment rights.
-Expect bills to be filed to protect a property owner’s ability to live their life without intrusion from a quasi-governmental entity.
+While the 82nd Texas Legislature made substantial HOA reforms in 2011, some HOAs continue to restrict certain activities which can violate a person’s First Amendment rights.
+Expect bills to be filed to protect a property owner’s ability to use and enjoy their home without intrusion from a quasi-governmental entity.

 In 2011, the 82nd Texas Legislature made the most significant pro-homeowner changes in a decade.
 The most significant applies a priority-of-payment structure, so that a delinquent homeowner’s payments are applied in the following order: delinquent assessments, current assessments, HOA attorney fees, fines, other past-due amounts.
 There were also changes to HOAs’ foreclosure and notification-of-foreclosure proceedings.